expfactory/expfactory-python/doc/source/development.rst

 * An experiment must minimally have an experiment.js and valid config.json file
 * You do not need to define fields in the config.json that are not required.
 * We use jspsych plugins for most experiments, and most are included with the battery repo, meaning you don't need to include them with your local folder, but rather specify their path in the "run" variable of your config.json (see below).
-* the folder name must correspond with the "tag" variable in the config.json
+* the folder name must correspond with the "exp_id" variable in the config.json
 * experiment folder names should be all lowercase, no hyphens (-), or spaces.
 * you can include any images/sounds supplementary files in your experiment folder, it will be included
-* these supplementary files specified in experiment.js should have paths relative to the battery experiment base directory, `static/experiments/[tag]/images/hello.png`
+* these supplementary files specified in experiment.js should have paths relative to the battery experiment base directory, `static/experiments/[exp_id]/images/hello.png`
 * supplementary files specified in style.css should be relative to the experiment folder.